 Queens Pedestrian Accident LawyerClick For Your Free Consulation

 Were you or a loved one injured as a pedestrian in Queens, NY?
 You may be entitled to recover damages for medical bills, lost wages, and pain and suffering.
-An experienced Queens pedestrian accidents lawyer at the Law Offices of Jay S. Knispel, LLC can help you maximize your compensation award.
+An experienced Queens pedestrian accidents lawyer at the Law Offices of Jay S. Knispel Personal Injury Lawyers can help you maximize your compensation award.

 When you turn to us for help, you’ll benefit from our 25 years of experience.
 We’ve helped countless accident victims in NYC recover fair compensation–and our lawyers have recovered tens of millions in settlements and verdicts for our clients to date.